decce6/Dypsis/README.md

 ### Advanced

 - **(WIP) Modern Rendering Pipeline**: Very experimental and immature replacement of the vertex array usage in Tessellator.
-Utilizes VAO and DSA.
+Utilizes VAO and DSA to improve performance.